Sexism, racism, genderism, ageism? There's been an emoji for everything

 27 April, 2018

-Love them or hate them, emojis have become part of the lexicon of our mobile language.
-They allow us to keep our messages short and simple, while at the same time constantly letting our recipients know how we feel about them as we rattle our way through our text messages.
+Love them or hate them, emojis have truly become part of the lexicon of our mobile language.
+They allow us to keep our messages short and simple – sometimes occupying the entire message – while at the same time constantly letting our recipients quickly know how we feel as we rattle our way through our text messages.
+They’re all over social media and you’ll frequently find them in both B2C and B2C marketing content – frankly, there’s no escaping the ubiquitous emoji!

 The first icons to bear the name ‘emoji’ originated in 1999, when Shigetaka Kurita, a designer inspired by the Manga cult comic style, was tasked with revolutionising Japan’s i-communications.
 He was working with NTT DOCOMO's i-mode department where he created 180, 12 x 12 pixel pictogram-like characters, initially to communicate emotions like joy, sadness, indifference and astonishment.
 The word ‘emoji’ is Japanese and comes from ‘e’ representing image and ‘moji’ representing character.